-$350M 'palace on rails' luxury train concept unveiled
+$350M 'palace on rails' luxury train concept unveiled | CNN

 However, French designer Thierry Gaugain plans to take the rail travel experience to a completely new level with his latest concept, a private luxury train made to measure for one lucky, and very wealthy, owner.

-Gaugain, who has worked with renowned designer Philippe Starck across countless projects, is known for his impressive yacht designs, including Apple co-founder Steve Jobs' 80-meter vessel Venus, but this is his first attempt at conceptualizing a train.
+Gaugain, who has worked with renowned designer Philippe Starck across countless projects, is known for his impressive yacht designs, including Apple co-founder Steve Jobs’$2 80-meter vessel Venus, but this is his first attempt at conceptualizing a train.

 Described as a luxurious “palace on rails,” the 400-meter long train will be made of 14 cars and glass so technologically advanced that it can switch from opaque to complete transparency.